January 29, 2013

 Coconut Flour and all of the grain based starchy flours will not work as a substitution.

-Instead of blanched almond flour you can try using another homemade nut or seed flour.
+Instead of blanchedyou can try using another homemade nut or seed flour.

 To make your own Nut or Seed flour: simply run the nut or seed in a high powdered blender or coffee grinder until you have a super fine flour.
 (If the flour is course- the recipe might not work as well.)